mddazure/azure-privatelink-routing/README.md

 Inspecting PE traffic with Azure Firewall is addressed in documentation [here](https://docs.microsoft.com/en-us/azure/private-link/inspect-traffic-with-azure-firewall).
 This article builds on that documentation and further explores inspecting PE traffic through an NVA, as this is a complicated subject not documented elsewhere.

+The NVA in the topologies explored here does **not** implement Source NAT or forward proxy ("application rule") functionality.

 # Topologies
 A topology defines how a client VM, NVA and PE are arranged over VNETs.
 This article investigates 8 topologies.